 Here is a list of Frequently Asked Questions.
 Just click on the question to view answer.
 Please feel free to make any inquiries by using our contact form.

-Our normal rate is $125 for the first hour.
-We bill in increments of 15 minutes after the initial hour with a minimum charge of $125.
+Our normal rate is $125 per hour with a 2 hour on-site minimum.
+We bill in increments of 15 minutes after the initial 2 hours.

-We provide support services to most of the peninsula and San Francisco Bay Area: Atherton, Belmont, Brisbane, Burlingame, Colma, Daly City, East Palo Alto, Foster City, Half Moon Bay, Hillsborough, Los Altos, Los Altos Hills, Menlo Park, Millbrae, Palo Alto, Portola Valley, Redwood City, Redwood Shores, San Bruno, San Carlos, San Mateo, South San Francisco, San Francisco, Woodside and anywhere in between.
-If your location is outside of the services areas listed above, we may charge a supplemental travel fee or minimum rate.
+We provide support services to most of the peninsula and San Francisco Bay Area: Atherton, Belmont, Brisbane, Burlingame, Colma, Daly City, East Palo Alto, Foster City, Half Moon Bay, Hillsborough, Los Altos, Los Altos Hills, Menlo Park, Millbrae, Palo Alto, Portola Valley, Redwood City, Redwood Shores, San Bruno, San Carlos, San Mateo, South San Francisco, San Francisco, Woodside.
+We also support all of east bay from Fremont to Richmond and out to walnut creek.
+We support all of Marin county as well.
+If your location is outside of the services areas listed above we can still service you, we will charge a supplemental travel fee though.

 Computer technology advances rapidly enough that it is often better to simply replace your computer than repair it.
 If it makes more sense to recycle your computer than repair it, we will let you know before performing any repairs.